Parameterized Problems Complete for Nondeterministic FPT time and Logarithmic Space: Introduction

 Hardness for a class is always defined with respect to a class of reductions.
 In our proofs, we use parameterized logspace reductions (or, in short, pl-reductions).
 A brief discussion of other reductions can be found in Subsection~\ref{section:conclusion-reductions}.

+\paragraph{Subsequent work} After this paper appeared, several other problems were shown to be XNLP-complete, and related complexity classes were defined, with their own complete problems.
+We briefly discuss these results here.

+Recent XNLP-completeness results that build upon our work include the following: \begin{itemize} \item several graph problems with a linear structure, including problems with pathwidth, linear cliquewidth, and linear mim-width as parameter \cite{BodlaenderGJJL22}; \item $b$-coloring with pathwidth as parameter \cite{JaffkeLS22}; \item several problems related to flow, with pathwidth as parameter \cite{BodlaenderCW22}; \item integral 2-commodity flow with pathwidth as parameter \cite{BodlaenderMOPvL23}. \end{itemize} In~\cite{reconfiguration}, it was shown that reconfiguration of dominating sets and of independent sets, with the sizes of these sets as parameter is XNLP-complete, when the number of reconfiguration steps is given in unary.
+In contrast, when the number of steps is respectively a parameter, given in binary, or unspecified, the problems become complete for $W[2]$ or $W[1]$, for XNL, and for XL.

+The class XALP was introduced by Bodlaender, Groenland, Jacob, Pilipczuk and Pilipzcuk \cite{BodlaenderGJPP22} as an analogue to XNLP for `tree-structured' problems.
+Natural problems with a `tree structure', such as \textsc{List Coloring} parameterized by treewidth or \textsc{Max Cut} parameterized by clique-width were shown to be XALP-complete.
+Determining the tree partition width (or strong treewidth) of a graph was also shown to be XALP-complete in \cite{BodlaenderGJ22} and the \textsc{Perfect Phylogeny} problem was shown to be XALP-complete by de Vlas~\cite{deVlas2023}.
+A probabilistic variant of XNLP with a complete problem related to Bayesian networks was introduced in \cite{BodlaenderDK22}.
+Bodlaender, Groenland, and Pilipczuk~\cite{BodlaenderGP23} introduced the class XSLP, and showed some natural problems with treedepth as parameter to be complete for that class.

 \paragraph{Paper overview.} In Section~\ref{section:definitions}, we give a number of preliminary definitions and results.
-In Section~\ref{section:buildingblocks} we introduce three new problems and prove that they are XNLP-complete.
-In Section~\ref{section:applications} we then use these problems as building blocks, to prove other problems to be either XNLP-complete or XNLP hard.
+In Section~\ref{section:buildingblocks} we introduce three new problems that are $\XNLP$-complete.
+In Section~\ref{section:applications} we then use these problems as building blocks, to prove other problems to be either $\XNLP$-complete or $\XNLP$-hard.
 For each of the problems, its background and a short literature review specific to it will be given inside its relevant subsection.
-Some related variants have been moved to the appendix.
 Final comments and open problems are given in Section~\ref{section:conclusions}.